MassDEP's Climate Work

 Clean Energy Results Program

 Renewable energy and energy efficiency can provide tremendous benefits to air quality and climate protection.
 They help reduce harmful air emissions, including Greenhouse Gas emissions, associated with the burning of fossil fuel.
-MassDEP’s Clean Energy Results Program strengthens the environment-energy connection by supporting MassDEP and Department of Energy Resources (DOER) efforts to reduce regulatory barriers and advance clean and energy efficient development and installation across the state.
+MassDEP's Clean Energy Results Program strengthens the environment-energy connection by supporting MassDEP and Department of Energy Resources (DOER) efforts to reduce regulatory barriers, smooth permitting pathways, and advance clean energy and energy efficiency improvements across the state.

 • Regulations specific to AD facilities to provide a clear permitting pathway